Food politics: Gastronationalism

-Sociologist Michaela DeSoucey in 2010 described the concept of gastronationalism as the use of food and its history, production, control, and consumption as a way of promoting nationalism.
+Sociologist Michaela DeSoucey in 2010 described gastronationalism as the use of food and its history, production, control, and consumption as a way of promoting nationalism.
 It may involve arguments between two or more regions or countries about whether a particular dish or preparation is claimed by one of those regions or countries and has been appropriated or co-opted by the others.

 Atsuko Ichijo and Ronald Ranta have called food "fundamentally political" and "one of the essential commodities with which political powers at various levels are concerned".
 Food historian Michelle T. King suggests that cuisine is a natural focus for studies of nationalism, pointing out dozens of such treatments over the first decades of the 21st century.
 Examples of gastronationalism include efforts by state bodies, nongovernmental bodies, businesses and business groups, and individuals.

 New York University professor Fabio Parasecoli has defined food as an expression of identity.
 Conflict between two or more regions or countries about whether a particular dish or preparation is claimed by one of those regions or countries and has been appropriated or co-opted by the others is not uncommon, especially in areas where there has been violent conflict.
 Dishes affected by these culinary wars tend to be those with "a clearly symbolic ethnic significance".
 They also tend to be dishes that "represent territorial aspirations" and can be developed and prepared only by settled – and therefore indigenous – peoples.

 Mary Douglas said "national food cultures become a blinding fetish which, if disregarded, may be as dangerous as an explosion".

 In 2006 researcher Liora Gvion argued that cuisines of poverty – typically, traditional foods – "reveal the inter-connection between the culinary discourse and the political one" and that the issue was tied up with those of access to land and national identity.

 According to DeSoucey, gastronationalism uses food to promote a sense of national identity and affects how members of the national community develop "national sentiments and taste preferences for certain foods."

 Kingston University's Ranta in 2018 said a group's claims to a particular food become important when a "cause or agenda is behind the claim", citing the politics of food in the Arab-Israeli conflict as an example.